 21 September 2023

-My year in Lyon went by so fast that I missed to write about majority of the good side of things in living there.
-It’s true, most people I know who had first hand French xp had a complicated love-hate relationship with France.
-Most of them weren't exactly waxing lyrical about it for various things and on top of the list is the infamous French bureaucracy and the reputed rudeness of the locals which was proven true time and again.
-However, a year spent in Lyon also proved that even such gloomiest impressions could be outshone by some better things: everything is dependent on perspective, always a case-to-case basis.
-Some locals did live up to their brusque reputation but somehow I got used to it, numb enough to even care to say the least.
-But in the spirit of paying credits to where it’s due and for the sake of reminiscing, I am listing some of those good (or better) personal Lyon memories I managed to extract out of 12 months of battling out such french revolution within myself.
+My year in Lyon went by so fast that I missed to write about most of the good side of things in living there.
+It's been a constant love-hate relationship with France -- from the infamous French bureaucracy, to the reputed rudeness of the locals, proven true time and again.
+However, a year spent in Lyon also proved that even such gloomiest impressions could be outshone by a few, better things.
+In the end, everything's just dependent on perspective, always a case-to-case basis.
+And in the spirit of paying credits to where it's due (and for the sake of reminiscing, too), I am listing all those personal best Lyon memories I managed to extract out of 12 months of battling out such French revolution

-While the people aren't exactly the best bet, Lyon was still beautiful as it is.
-Even in the darkest of days, it's still visually exquisite.
-One can easily confirm this up close or even from afar.
-But it needs quite an immersion before full appreciation given the language difference, cultural mismatch, and a long list of other things people hate about France I'd keep on reiterating.
-It’s one of those cities that get even more breathtaking with time.
-One of my favorite escape points is this medieval neighbour called Perouges known for the famous galettes, the major filming site for The Three Musketeers, with notably friendly neighbourhood kitties.
-It was nice and beautiful, I had to be there twice.
+Lyon (the place itself) was still exquisite as it is.
+Even in the darkest of days, the visual serves and keeps on giving.
+One can easily confirm this up close, or from afar.
+But it needs quite an immersion before full appreciation given the language difference, cultural mismatch, and a long list of other things people collectively hate about France.
+It's one of those cities that get even more breathtaking with time.
+One of my favorite escape points is this medieval neighbor called Perouges known for the famous galettes, the major filming site for The Three Musketeers, notably packed with friendly neighborhood cats.
+It was nice, I had to be there twice.

-Spontaneous weekebd hikes and naturely walks on parks and more (Mont Pilat, Mont Thou, Lacroix Laval, Mirabel Jonage, etc.)
+Spontaneous weekend hikes and naturally walks on parks and more (Mont Pilat, Mont Thou , Lacroix Laval, Mirabel Jonage, etc.)

-Before coming to Europe, outdoors and mountains were my regular thing.
-I scored quite a lot of them in the Baltics despite it being a region generally flat, so it will be a shame to not have a decent count in France after staying for a whole year.
-I had been to quite a lot of hiking trails and outdoor spots either with friends or alone, spending some time in the middle of knowhere , having maps but getting lost anyways.
-Such times will now forever hold a special place this my boy-next-outdoor's heart and it's one of the few things I will surely miss about living in France.
+Before coming to Europe, outdoors and mountains were a regular thing in my system.
+I did a handful of hikes in the Baltics despite it being a region generally flat, so it will be a shame to not have a decent count in France after staying for a whole year.
+I had spent quite some time in the middle of nowhere, having maps but getting lost anyways.
+Such times will now forever hold a special place in my core.

 Serious talks in Sirius

-Arguably, some of the best things in France are cheese, wine, croissant (and veer!) .
-Cheese and wine were the regular suspects in my grocery list (because France?).
-Then there was my addiction phase to croissant (which truly ate a huge chunk in my budget).
-On a close fourth is beer, particularly those pints from Sirius,
+Three of my favorites in Lyon, and France in general, are cheese, wine, and croissant.
+Cheese and wine were the regular suspects in my grocery list (because, price??), then there was my addiction to croissants, which truly ate a huge chunk in my budget.
+On a close fourth is beer, particularly pints of 'em from Sirius,

-a bar by the Rhône where most of the random weekend and after-work beer sessions happened.
-More importantly, it was the people I had beer with and spent most of those days navigating the stirring yet isolating period of not understanding what was going on 😕
+a bar by the Rhône, during those random weekend and after-work beer sessions.
+But more importantly, it was the people I had beer with, and spent most of those days navigating the stirring yet isolating period of not understanding what was going on, that made the place special as advertised 😕

 La Fête de la Musique

-Of the few events and festivals I managed to attend in Lyon, the music festival is probably among the top-tier ones.
-On normal days, free music in the streets make me genuinely happy.
-There were a lot of times I had to stop for a while and indulge on the regular accordion performance along Charpennes or the random guitar recital near Bellecour.
-Having all of these in a grander scale during the music festival was too much, in a good way.
-Thinking back, I pay huge regards to all the talented busking guys sharing a piece of their hearts which never fail to cause my heart burst at the seams with joy and appreciation – of all the good things I had at that moment in exchange of what I had to leave behind.
+Of the few events and festivals I managed to attend in Lyon, the music festival is among the top-tier ones.
+On normal days, free music in the streets make me genuinely happy from those regular accordion performances along Charpennes, to those random guitar recitals near Bellecour.
+Having all of these in a grander scale during the music festival, my heart burst at the seams with joy and appreciation – for all the good things I had on those fleeting moments, in exchange of what I had to leave behind.

-I once wrote about this before and I basically wanted to say the same thing again.
+I once wrote about this and I basically wanted to say the same thing .

 Getting drunk for free!

-There were a few times I had been admittedly wasted in Lyon; first, during the beer festival and second, during a wine tasting event.
-To be fair, I was not informed about the golden rule: to spit (if you must) and not always swallow.
-It ended up as a heavy drinking afternoon (or night!) as I had to be in another place to drink for the rest of the night.
-So, I ended up done & down and had to deal with the after-effects the next day.
+There were a few times I had been admittedly waste d in Lyon.
+First, during the beer festival, and second, during a wine tasting event.
+To be fair, I was not informed about the golden rule: to spit, and not always swallow.
+Disregarding the rule, I ended up as a heavy drinking afternoon (or night!).
+To further the damage, I had to be in another event.
+That night, I ended up done & down and had to deal with the after-effects the next day.
+But it all was worth the unwanted throw-up.

 Reuniting with old friends (EACH Winter School)

-All the things mentioned so far were activities beyond school but there also are a few nice things going on within the confines of the academic walls e.g. Winter School.
-For the last 5 months, I have been pathologically disjointed and disconnected with the French system, so spending a week with these familiar faces was such a relieving and comforting thing.
+All the things mentioned so far were activities beyond school but there also are a few nice things going on within the confines of the academic walls such as the Winter School.
+For the last 5 months, I have been stressed out and was pathologically disjointed and disconnected with the French system, thus, spending a week with these familiar faces was such a relieving and comforting thing.

 Defending thesis and calling it quits

 After a year, part of the old me was dead and gone.
-I was dead proud finishing the masters in high spirits because gone are the days of bearing that label of being a quitter and feeling bad about not getting that sablay I initially worked towards for.
+I was dead proud finishing the masters in high spirits because gone are the days of bearing that label of being a leaver; feeling bad about not getting that sablay I initially worked for.
 Indeed, we are never denied, just redirected.

-One day after I packed my bags and headed for the long-way home, there were a lot of uncertainties still lingering on and a lot of things went on: did an interview for a PhD in Lyon airport, worked and complied with the requirements they asked-for during the 3-hour layover in Istanbul, and received the sweetest yes I ever received the moment I landed in Manila airport.
+One day after I packed my bags and headed for the long-way home, a lot of uncertainties still lingered on, but the greatest of those was ceremoniously solved: (1) did an interview (for a PhD position) at the Lyon airport, (2) complied with some requirements during 3-hour layover in Istanbul, and (3) received the sweetest yes I ever received the moments before I landed at the Manila airport.